yani/phpBrute/INSTALL-ENV.Windows.md

 php phpBrute.php
 ```

-An easy way to get a CMD prompt at the correct path is to open the phpBrute folder in explorer, Shift + Rightclick in the window and choose "Open Command Prompt here".
+An easy way to get a CMD prompt at the correct path is to open the phpBrute folder, Shift + Rightclick in the window and choose "Open Command Prompt here".

 ### Notes
 PHP needs the VS2015 redistributable (VC14):